 Bulldog Beginnings is a center-based program for three to five year olds that is under the direction of state and local education agencies.
-Samantha Wehenkel is the instructor of the Bulldog Beginnings for Auburn Public Schools.
+Samantha Wehenkel and Casie Allen are the instructors of the Bulldog Beginnings program at Auburn Public Schools.
 The framework follows The Nebraska Early Learning Guidelines.
 These guidelines are based on research and evidence about child development and practices that result in the best outcomes for young children.
 The Guidelines provide information related to seven domains or areas of learning and development.
 These areas are:

 The Guidelines indicate what children can typically be expected to know and do by the age of five; and what adults can do to provide experiences and environments that support learning across the developmental and learning domains.
 The above individual learning and developmental domains are considered to be equally important and should be integrated into all activities within the daily routine.
 Each domain can be addressed every day in the natural environment that surrounds the child, through the materials provided for the child’s exploration, and the supports that adults provide the child.